 Download the module guides for specific information regarding each course individually.

-When applying for this programme, you are expected to have two years of business education at bachelor level with specialisation in business economics, finance, banking.
+When applying for this programme, you are expected to have two years of business education at bachelor level with specialisation in business economics, finance or banking.

 English CEFR level B2.